MicrosoftDocs/cpp-docs/docs/data/oledb/simplifying-data-access-with-database-attributes.md

 - Using attributes, you only have to declare one class: `CAuthors`, while with templates you have to declare two: `CAuthorsNoAttrAccessor` and `CAuthorsNoAttr`.

-- The `db_source` call in the attributed version is equal to the `OpenDataSource()` call in the template declaration.
+- The `db_source` call in the attributed version is equivalent to the `OpenDataSource()` call in the template declaration.

-- The `db_table` call in the attributed version is equal to the following template declaration:
+- The `db_table` call in the attributed version is equivalent to the following template declaration:

     ```cpp
     class CAuthorsNoAttr : public CTable<CAccessor<CAuthorsNoAttrAccessor>>